Skunk: Behavior

 Skunks are not true hibernators in the winter, but do den up for extended periods of time.
 However, they remain generally inactive and feed rarely, going through a dormant stage.
 Over winter, multiple females (as many as 12) huddle together; males often den alone.
 Often, the same winter den is repeatedly used.

 Although they have excellent senses of smell and hearing, they have poor vision, being unable to see objects more than about 3 m away, making them vulnerable to death by road traffic.
-They are short-lived; their lifespan in the wild can reach seven years, with most living only up to a year.
+They are short-lived; their lifespan in the wild can reach seven years, with an average of six years.
 In captivity, they may live for up to 10 years.

 Reproduction

-Skunks mate in early spring and are polygynous (that is, successful males are uninhibited from mating with additional females.)
+Skunks mate in early spring and are polygynous (that is, successful males are uninhibited from mating with additional females).

 Before giving birth (usually in May), the female excavates a den to house her litter of four to seven kits.

 Skunks are placental, with a gestation period of about 66 days.

 When born, skunk kits are blind and deaf, but already covered by a soft layer of fur.
 About three weeks after birth, they first open their eyes; the kits are weaned about two months after birth.
 They generally stay with their mother until they are ready to mate, roughly at one year of age.

 The mother is protective of her kits, spraying at any sign of danger.
 The male plays no part in raising the young.

 Diet

 Skunks are omnivorous, eating both plant and animal material and changing their diets as the seasons change.
 They eat insects, larvae, earthworms, grubs, rodents, lizards, salamanders, frogs, snakes, birds, moles, and eggs.
 They also commonly eat berries, roots, leaves, grasses, fungi and nuts.

 In settled areas, skunks also seek garbage left by humans.
 Less often, skunks may be found acting as scavengers, eating bird and rodent carcasses left by cats or other animals.
 Pet owners, particularly those of cats, may experience a skunk finding its way into a garage or basement where pet food is kept.
 Skunks commonly dig holes in lawns in search of grubs and worms.

-Skunks use their long claws to break apart rotting logs to find bugs that live within them.
+Skunks use their long claws to break apart rotting logs to find insects that live within them.
 They also use those claws to help dig for insects, which leaves behind pits, which are easy signs of foraging.
 The claws also help with pinning down live and active prey.

 Skunks are one of the primary predators of the honeybee, relying on their thick fur to protect them from stings.
 The skunk scratches at the front of the beehive and eats the guard bees that come out to investigate.
 Mother skunks are known to teach this behavior to their young.